 Of course, like many dog behaviors, this isn’t the only theory out there.
 Some other commonly cited reasons are:

 - If you feed out of metal bowls, your pup may be getting startled by the clinking sound of his collar’s metal ID and vaccine tags.
-While metal bowls are viewed as a better option than plastic, some people actually switch their bowls to plastic to avoid the potentially “scary” sound.
+If this is the case for your pup, consider switching to a flat dish versus a bowl.